 Genetics.
-Some people simply heal faster than others with similar wounds.
-I've also seen some patients that don't bleed with punctures.
+Some people simply heal cuts faster than others with similar wounds.
+I've also seen some patients that don't appear to bleed with punctures.

-Size of the wound.
-Big wounds require more resources and complexity of repair than small ones.
+Size of the cut.
+Big cuts require more resources and complexity of repair than small ones.

-Location of the wound.
+Location of the cut.
 Wounds on the lip e.g. heal faster than say, on a knee because it is more vascular (higher nutritive blood flow) and has a higher cellular replacement rate.

-How deep the wound is.
+How deep the cut is.
 The deeper a wound is, the more layers are penetrated increasing the complexity of repair.

-Complications in the wound such as germs or grit will frustrate and delay healing time.
+Complications in the cut such as germs or grit will frustrate and delay healing time.

-Nutrition deficiencies such as protein, vit C, or metabolic disorders such as diabetes slow wound healing rates.
+Nutrition deficiencies such as protein, vit C, or metabolic disorders such as diabetes slow cut healing rates.

 Medications may slow, accelerate, or otherwise interfere in wound healing.

-Poor lifestyle choices such as smoking and excessive alcohol will delay wound healing time by toxin exposure to the replacement cells.
+Poor lifestyle choices such as smoking and excessive alcohol will delay cut healing time by toxin exposure to replacement cells.

 Third intention wound healing is effected by skin grafts.
-The aim is that by doing so for large wounds, we can speed their healing by providing the area with a shortcut.
+The aim is that by doing so for large cuts, we can speed their healing by providing the area with a contact shortcut.